SanketSonje/Day_3_Session2/README.md

 # Accessible Signup Form

-A simple and accessible **signup form** built using **semantic HTML**.
+A simple and accessible signup form built using semantic HTML.
-This project demonstrates best practices in **form accessibility**, including labels, fieldsets, ARIA attributes, and keyboard navigability.
+This project demonstrates best practices in form accessibility, including labels, fieldsets, ARIA attributes, and keyboard navigability.

-## Overview
+# Overview
-Forms are often the most critical part of any application.
+the Forms are often the most critical part of any application.
 However, poorly designed forms create barriers for users with disabilities.

-## Accessibility Testing with Lighthouse
+# Accessibility Testing with Lighthouse

 To ensure the form meets accessibility standards, I tested it using **Lighthouse** in Chrome DevTools.

-### Steps to Run the Audit
+# Steps to Run the Audit
 1. Open `signup.html` in **Google Chrome**.
 2. Right-click → **Inspect** → Go to **Lighthouse** tab.
 3. Select **Accessibility** category.
 4. Click **Generate Report**.
 5. Export the report as `lighthouse-report.html` and commit it to the repo.

-### Expected Results
+# Expected Results
 - **Accessibility Score:** 90–100 (Green rating).
 - **Checks Passed:**
   - All form controls have associated labels.